 Clothing serves to protect against the elements, but is otherwise unnecessary, a matter of social conditioning.
 People were never meant to wear clothes.
-We are born far more beautiful, and can experience so much of the world, so much more intimately, in nothing but our bare bodies.
+We are born far more beautiful, and can experience the world far more intimately, in nothing but our bare bodies.
+But this philosophy is nothing new.
 For tens of thousands, if not more than a hundred thousand years, mankind was oblivious to nakedness.
-Around the time of the Ice Age, we adopted textiles to retain body heat, but what was once a necessity became a global neurosis, and a hatred for our own bodies.
-I am not suggesting that throwing away our clothes can solve society’s ills.
-But if we are free to live in the skin we are born into, to live without shame or judgment, without outdated taboos, might this world not become a better place?
+At around the time of the Ice Age, we adopted textiles to retain body heat, and yet communal nudity remained commonplace throughout the ancient world, in Greece and in Rome, in Celtic Europe, and among most native cultures.
+But with the spread of the Abrahamic religions came the concept of body shame, and what was once a matter of practicality turned into a global neurosis, and a hatred for what we look like without our clothes.
+Or, conversely, we came to fetishize and obsess over beauty and sexuality.

-For me, naturism means much more than a life without clothes.
+For me, naturism means much more than a life without shame.
 It is a spiritual philosophy, a reverence for nature and life.
 It gives me a sense of awe, for our species and for our place in the universe.
 Only when we recognize our shared humanity can we hope to overcome the definitions that divide us.

 Want to know more?
 Check out the articles below: